 - Have a bite: Expand budding palettes at popular eateries here, like Russell St. Deli, Supino Pizzeria, Farmer’s Restaurant, Roma Cafe and Vivio’s Food & Spirits.

 - Take a tour: The Come Hungry, Leave Happy tour, offered by Feet on Street Tours/Delish Detroit, is a great way to get kids behind the scenes.

 - Branch out: It’s all within walking distance of Ford Field and Comerica Park, or you can bike from here to the Detroit RiverWalk, Dequindre Cut and neighborhoods from downtown to Midtown to Corktown.

 - Use the bridge: Have a Bridge Card?
 Use it to get tokens, accepted by approved shed vendors.
 Visit Shed 5 or the market’s welcome center (1445 Adelaide St.).
-Double Up Food Bucks also begin on June 1.
+Double Up Food Bucks also are available.

 This post was originally published in 2014 and was sponsored by Excellent Schools Detroit.